nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 ## Promises

 Rather than putting our AJAX calls (or any code) into callback after callback, we can queue up what's called a _promise_.
-A promise [is an object that represents the eventual completion or failure of an asynchronous event](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+A promise is a special JavaScript object [that represents the eventual completion or failure of an asynchronous event](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 You can think of a JavaScript promise like a regular, real-life promise.
 If your best friend promises to make you special a birthday gift, you can reasonably expect to receive that present on your birthday: ✨🎁✨ .
 It's not your birthday **yet** so they haven't made you a gift **right now**, but by the end of the day on your birthday, you will know if they've done what they promised.